SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 * A Big-Data Driven Approach to Analyzing and Modeling Human Mobility Trend under Non-Pharmaceutical Interventions during COVID-19 Pandemic.
 **Songhua Hu**, Chenfeng Xiong, Mofeng Yang, Hannah Younes, Weiyu Luo, and Lei Zhang, 2020.
-    * Under Review at *Transportation Research Part C: Emerging Technologies*
-* Predicting Shared-Car Use and Examining Nonlinear Effects Using Gradient Boosting Regression Trees.
+    * Under Review at *Transportation Research Part C: Emerging Technologies* ;* Predicting Shared-Car Use and Examining Nonlinear Effects Using Gradient Boosting Regression Trees.
-**Songhua Hu**, Chenfeng Xiong, and Lei Zhang, 2019.
+;**Songhua Hu**, Chenfeng Xiong, and Lei Zhang, 2019.
-    * Under Review at *International Journal of Sustainable Transportation*
+;    * Under Review at *International Journal of Sustainable Transportation*
 * Mobile device data reveals mobility increase after partial reopening and its strong correlation to COVID-19 infections.
 Chenfeng Xiong, **Songhua Hu**, Mofeng Yang, Weiyu Luo, and Lei Zhang, 2020.
     * Under Review at *Proceedings of the National Academy of Sciences of the United States of America*